 In 1989, the Lehigh County Commissioners established a Lehigh County Agricultural Land Preservation Board with Ordinance 1989 - No. 117.
 This 9-member board's primary purpose is to preserve farmland in Lehigh County by developing and administering a program to purchase agricultural conservation easements from landowners in the county.
 In 2009 the Lehigh County Board of Commissioners changed the name of the farmland preservation board to the Sterling Raber Agricultural Land Preservation Board of Lehigh County to honor retiring County Commissioner and longtime farmland preservation advocate, Sterling Raber.

-From 1989 to 92014, Lehigh County contributed matching funds ranging from $200,000 to $2,000,000 annually for the farmland preservation program.
+From 1989 to 2019, Lehigh County contributed matching funds ranging from $200,000 to $2,000,000 annually for the farmland preservation program.
 Lehigh County voters approved a $30 million bond referendum in May of 2002 to support the farmland preservation program, park improvements, and acquisitions of other types of open space.
 Additionally, interest from Act 319 (Clean and Green Preferential Tax Assessment Program) roll back taxes is collected annually for use in the farmland preservation program.
-As of 2/20/2020 February 17, 2016, the Lehigh County Program has preserved 24,902348 21,693 acres (267 farms) with perpetual agricultural conservation easements
+As of 2/20/2020, the Lehigh County Program has preserved 24,902 acres (348 farms) with perpetual agricultural conservation easements

 II.
 Purpose